-A freelance career provides many benefits, such as having complete control over how you work and being able to gain experience with many employers in a range of sectors.
+A freelance career provides many benefits, such as having complete control over how you work and gaining experience with many employers in various sectors.
 Having a diverse range of real-world experience behind you will make you much more appealing to employers, boosting your long-term career prospects and earning potential.

 These advantages could be particularly appealing to the latest crop of university leavers, who are reportedly the most careers-orientated, organised and ambitious of their generation.

 According to the UK Graduate Careers Survey 2015 from High Fliers Research, students graduating this summer are wasting no time when it comes to putting their career plans into action.

 The study was based on a survey of more than 18,000 final-year students, many of whom were the first to pay increased tuition fees of up to £9,000 a year.